AubaySpain/testmaker/README.md

 + Execution TestCase BUS001 in desktop mode against Chrome

-> `-suite SmokeTest -browser chrome -channel desktop -application google -tcases BUS001 -url https://www.google.com`
+> `-suite SmokeTest -driver chrome -channel desktop -application google -tcases BUS001 -url https://www.google.com`

 + 4 times execution TestCase BUS001 in desktop mode against Chrome paralellizing 2 browsers/testcases

-> `-suite SmokeTest -browser chrome -channel desktop -application google -tcases BUS001{4-2} -url https://www.google.com`
+>

 + Idem to previous execution but against Firefox and reusing the browsers then increasing speed of execution

-> `-suite SmokeTest -browser firefox -channel desktop -application google -tcases BUS001{4-2} -reciclewd true -url https://www.google.com`
+> `-suite SmokeTest -driver firefox -channel desktop -application google -tcases BUS001{4-2} -reciclewd true -url https://www.google.com`

 Then a *ReportTSuite.html* with the results of the execution will appear in the directory  */output-library/SmokeTest/idTestTimestamp* inside the project.

 **Note** TestMaker uses default versions for the webdriver of Chrome (*ChromeDriver*) and Firefox (*GeckoDriver*).
 But perhaps that versions of the drivers doesn't support the version of chrome/firefox installed in your machine so the execution will fail.
 In this case you will have to locate the correct version number of the driver (you don't have to download anyting, only get the version number) in the oficial pages for *ChromeDriver* (https://sites.google.com/a/chromium.org/chromedriver/downloads) and *GeckoDriver* (https://github.com/mozilla/geckodriver/releases)  and enter it as a new parameter '*driverVersion*'.
 For example:

-> -suite SmokeTest -browser chrome -driverVersion 83.0.4103.14 -channel desktop -application google -tcases BUS001 -url https://www.google.com
+> -suite SmokeTest -driver chrome -driverVersion 83.0.4103.14 -channel desktop -application google -tcases BUS001 -url https://www.google.com
-> -suite SmokeTest -browser firefox -driverVersion 0.26.0 -channel desktop -application google -tcases BUS001 -url https://www.google.com
+> -suite SmokeTest -driver firefox -driverVersion 0.26.0 -channel desktop -application google -tcases BUS001 -url https://www.google.com

 ### Execution via Http Rest API
 Run the class **RestApiAccess** with the parameter -port 80 (if you what to expose a secure port use the parameter -secureport).
 If the server starts correctly you'll see the message: